Vicci Blog

 Get Professional Repair or Lens Replacement

-• For scratched prescription glasses with coating, a professional opinion is essential.
+For scratched prescription glasses with coating, a professional opinion is essential.
 Buffing coated lenses at home can do more harm than good.
+If you have glass lenses, ask before trying any polish at home, since some products that work on plastic do not suit glass lenses.

 How to Prevent Scratches on Eyeglasses and Sunglasses